nonabelian/sConnectome/README.md

 # Brain Connectivity of Schizophrenic Individuals

-I investigate an fMRI dataset comparing healthy individuals to those diagnosed with schizophrenia.
-The current belief is that connectivity between functional components, known as a 'connectome', is significantly different in individuals with (or susceptible to) schizophrenia[1].
+I investigate an fMRI dataset, comparing healthy individuals to those diagnosed with schizophrenia.
+The current belief is that connectivity between functional components, known as a 'connectome', is significantly different in individuals with (or susceptible to) schizophrenia [1].
 There are two main motivations for this project.

 The first is to look for functioning neurological processes that may indicate illness or susceptibility to illness -- schizophrenia, in our case -- using the dataset from references [1,3].
-I analyze the fMRI data by constructing graph networks representing region connectivity/correlation.
-I then investigate *which graph network features are the most important predictors*.
+I analyze the fMRI data by constructing networks representing region connectivity/correlation.
+I then investigate *which network features are the most important predictors*.
 The most important predictors will have the most impact on improving the accuracy of classification or clustering of individuals.